stelligent/aws-trend-micro-dssc/README.md

 ```

 This command creates an AWS ApiGateway, AWS Lambda, and an AWS SSM parameter storing the URL to access it.

 The lambda code is in `cloudformation/webhook.yaml`.
 This code takes the incoming JSON posted to it from DSSC and simply looks at the  `critical` and `high` errors counts in the JSON.
 The code then approves or rejects the `Approve Deployment` pipeline action.
-The code also checks the X-Scan-Event-Signature (using the DSSC Secret that was created with the deploy-dssc-ssm command) header to determine if the call is a valid one from DSSC.
+The code also checks the X-Scan-Event-Signature (using the DSSC Secret that was created with the deploy-dssc command) header to determine if the call is a valid one from DSSC.
 A 401 is returned if the signature is invalid.
 Refer to [Securing Web Hooks](https://github.com/deep-security/smartcheck-helm/wiki/Secure-web-hooks) for more information.

 ### Create Pipeline